 In the mid 1950's, as mass production of automobiles really took off, American car makers began stamping and casting numbers on cars and parts to help identify a vehicle's model and features, such a "vehicle identification number" came to be referred to as the "VIN".
 Before 1981 in the US, VIN format, length, and meaning was a mish-mash of whatever the manufacturer felt like putting on their cars, though some manufacturers used the standard 17-character format even in 1980.
 For these older vehicles, special look-up books are usually required for decoding.
-Lee Cole sells such books online, Mitchell's sold such a book in years gone by (Vehicle identification manual : 1969-78 domestic passenger cars, ASIN: 0847066088) but it appears to be out of print.
+Lee Cole used to sell such books online but seems to have discontinued them, Mitchell's sold such a book in years gone by (Vehicle identification manual : 1969-78 domestic passenger cars, ASIN: 0847066088) but it appears to be out of print.

 The first modern VIN standard was originally defined by the International Standards Organization (ISO) Standard 3779 in 1977, and revised in 1983.
 In the US, the guiding document is Part 565 of the 49th Code of Federal Regulations, which outlines exactly what those letters all stand for.
 In an all-too-rare exhibit of our tax-dollars doing something really useful, this document can usually be found online through the Government Printing Office website but sometimes their database is tangled up or otherwise misbehaving (as it was the day this article was written).
 If the GPO version is not working, a pdf-version of the 1997 edition of this document has been stored on this site at 49cfr565.pdf.